AltinGruda/LightDrop/README.md

-An application for peer-to-peer file sharing.
+An application for peer-to-peer file sharing